external-secrets/vmes/README.md

 ## Roadmap

 - [] Only AWS provider working for now, need to reimplement schema here or have another way to grab the right provider
+- [] Add option to use multiple public keys and multiple files to sink in (read more ESs)
 - [] Configure where secrets will sink in
     - ✅ being a arbitraty file,
     - [] exported directly as env vars, or something else.
 - [] Support ec2 assume role and other auth methods
 - [] Test setup
 - ✅ Provide a way to configure different paths for where yaml files could be
+- ✅ Integrate with saferun
+- [] Add option to enable/disable encryption (also adds/removes SAFE_RUN_ prefix to envs in source files)